 Satisfactory completion of the courses in pre-occupational therapy advising track does not constitute admission to the entry level masters program on the MCV Campus.
 In the fall of the year preceding the year of desired admission, the student must apply separately to entry-level masters program through the centralized application service, OTCAS and the School of Graduate Studies.

 Students in the pre-occupational therapy advising track at Virginia Commonwealth University prepare students for entry into a master’s-level program in occupational therapy.
 VCU offers an entry-level Master of Science in Occupational Therapy (M.S.O.T.).
 This professional program includes academic courses, a research project and fieldwork experiences.
 The program is accredited by the Accreditation Council for Occupational Therapy Education.
 For a complete description of the program, visit the department’s Web site or the online Graduate Bulletin.

 The curriculum in pre-occupational therapy offered by the college meets the minimum academic requirements for the Master of Science degree program in occupational therapy offered by the School of Allied Health Professions at VCU.
 Pre-requisite courses for master’s programs in occupational therapy differ, so students should carefully examine pre-requisites to different programs if they are interested in applying to programs outside VCU.
 Students intending to apply to the junior- and senior-year professional program at another institution should consult that institution’s bulletin for specific prerequisite courses.
-Admission to and satisfactory completion of the three-year (90-credit) preparatory program offered by the college does not constitute admission to the professional program at VCU.

 - Prerequisite courses